 I’m a postdoctoral researcher at the Joint BioEnergy Institute, working on developing plant synthetic biology tools and resources.
 I am participating in CLEAR, because it is important for the public to understand how certain technologies may drastically improve agriculture, sustainability, and food production.

-I am currently a second year graduate student in the Plant and Microbial Biology PHD program at UC Berkeley.
+I am currently a third year graduate student in the Plant and Microbial Biology PHD program at UC Berkeley.
 I earned my BS from the University of Minnesota where I majored in Plant Biology and studied the effects of chromatin modifications on gene expression in maize.

 I am participating in CLEAR because I feel its mission of communicating science to the public in a clear and accurate way is incredibly important.

-I am a second-year Plant Biology PhD student at UC Berkeley.
+I am a third-year Plant Biology PhD student at UC Berkeley.
 I earned my B.S. in biochemistry and molecular biology at UC Davis.
 Before graduate school, I worked as a technician in Dr. Judy Callis’s lab, also at UC Davis, studying amino acid homeostasis and chloroplast development in Arabidopsis.
 Currently, my interests are in metabolic engineering of food and fuel crops.

 Through CLEAR, I hope to promote constructive and informed discussions about GM technology.